varinotm/NeuralNetwork/README.md

 # NeuralNetwork
-"public" neural network library
+public neural network library

 Not working for now (still in progress)

-Copright © 2017 Mathias Varinot and Daniel Nicolau
+Copyright © 2017 Mathias Varinot and Daniel Nicolau

 All rights reserved